mlpack/blog/doc/tutorials/Anand2016Week07.md

+@brief Improvement of Automatic Benchmarking System - Week 7 + 8
+@author Anand Soni
-Title: Improvement of Automatic Benchmarking System : Weeks-7,8 Highlights
+@page Anand2016Week7 Improvement of Automatic Benchmarking System - Week 7 + 8
-Date: 2014-07-13 14:50:00
+@date 2014-07-13 14:50:00

-Tags: gsoc
-Author: Anand Soni
+@section Anand2016Week7 Improvement of Automatic Benchmarking System - Week 7 + 8

 Alright, I am back!
 I was travelling home last week and couldn't work much.
 So, this week I resumed and completed some pending work.
 We also had our second merge with the master!